 Spread betting rules and regulations

-As we send you on your way, here are a few quick reminders of potential rules to keep in mind when it comes to betting the spread:
+Here are a few quick reminders of potential rules to keep in mind when it comes to betting the spread:

 - Your wager is final at the time you place the bet.
 If the point spread moves in your direction or against you after you place your wager, you’re stuck with whatever the point spread was when you made the bet.